Revature-Tech-Support/Communication-and-Accounts/README.md

 ## User Stories:
 ### IT Support Professional
 - As a IT Support Professional
-- I want a chat with the next available User in the queue
+- I want a chat with the next available user in the queue
-- So that send and receive messages then close the chat with the issue resolved
+- So that I can send and receive messages, then close the chat with the issue resolved

 ### User
 - As a User
 - I want a queue to chat with the next IT professional
-- So that send and receive messages, and leave chat
+- So that I can send and receive messages, and leave the chat

 ## Technology Stack
-* GitHub Monorepo
 * Agile SDLC:
-  * Scrumboard (GitHub Projects)
+  * Scrumboard (Trello)
   *	User stories (GitHub Issues/Readme)
 * Karate tests
 * Spring Boot